-JOHN BERCINI, treasurer, has more than thirty-three years of experience on Wall Street, representing various asset managers.
-For the past eight years he has worked for the Roosevelt Investment Group that began as the family office for the descendents of President Theodore Roosevelt.
+JOHN BERCINI, treasurer, has more than 35 years of experience on Wall Street, representing various asset managers.
+For the past 10 years he has worked for the Roosevelt Investment Group that began as the family office for the descendents of President Theodore Roosevelt.
 John and his wife Rebecca live on Old Mission Peninsula, where John also serves as a trustee for the Peninsula Community Library.

 ED GERGOSIAN is a class-action lawyer from San Diego who has served on local and regional land-use planning committees.
 As a child growing up in Detroit, he learned the value of Michigan’s beautiful and abundant natural resources.
 Ed is now a part-time resident of Glen Arbor.

 JOHN "Chip" HOAGLAND is dedicated to smart land-use policies and building the local food economy.
-He is the owner and visionary behind Cherry Capital Foods, a local food distribution business in northwest Michigan and now serving the entire state.
-He also owns a number of food-related companies.
+He is the owner and visionary behind Cherry Capital Foods, a local food distribution business headquartered in northwest Michigan and now serving the entire state.
+He also owns a number of other food-related companies.
 Groundwork honored Chip with the Milliken Leadership Award in 2016.